The wave speed of an FKPP equation with jumps via coordinated branching: Setting and main results

-The issue is that the coordinated process $ \mathbf{C}_{t} $, unlike classical branching processes, is strongly catalytic: its almost sure growth rate is strictly smaller than its annealed growth rate, captured by \eqref{eqn:grwth-expct}.
+The issue is that the coordinated process $ \mathbf{C}_{t} $, unlike the branching Brownian motion, is strongly catalytic (apart from the case $\mf{R} =c \delta_0$, $c>0$, in which the two processes coincide): Namely its almost sure growth rate is strictly smaller than its annealed growth rate, captured by \eqref{eqn:grwth-expct}.
 For this reason, classical martingale arguments do not work directly.

 Our approach is therefore to use the conditioning as a way to obtain the almost sure growth rate.
 As usual for Poisson point processes, one has to take particular care of the small jumps: for this reason we consider a fixed parameter $ \delta > 0 $.
 Small jumps are then dealt with via the argument we just explained, through Jensen's inequality and martingales.
 This delivers a wrong estimate, but now with an error of order $ \mO(\delta) $, in such a way that as $ \delta \to 0 $ we obtain the correct speed.